musadabra/Contacts/README.md

 ## Installation Guid
 During my development process i took advantage of Docker Desktop to quickly install Redis, on Postgres my personal computer at home. you do not need docker to run this application successfully.
--Install JDK17 if you dont have.
+- Install JDK17 if you dont have.
 Dont forget to save java installation Path in you inviroment variable.

--Install Netbeans(Preferably) or Intellij on you pc -Make you have Redis running on port: 6379 and Postgres on port: 5432.
+- Install Netbeans(Preferably) or Intellij on you pc

+- Make you have Redis running on port: 6379 and Postgres on port: 5432.
 Restore the contact DB available in document shared.

--Open the project in your prefered IDE and build the project using maven.
+- Open the project in your prefered IDE and build the project using maven.

--Run the application
+- Run the application

--API end point is: 127.0.0.1:8088
+- API end point is: 127.0.0.1:8088

 ## End points.
 We have two end points and we used Basic Authentication.